apache/ignite-3/modules/table/tech-notes/rebalance.md

 **Result**:
 - Raft clients for new assignments refreshed
 - Redundant raft nodes stopped

+# Failover
+We need to provide Failover thread, which can handle the following cases:
+- `changePeers` can't start even catchup process, because of any new raft nodes wasn't started yet for instance.
+- `changePeers` failed to complete catchup due to catchup timeout, for example.

+We have the following mechanisms for handling these cases:
+- `onChangerPeersError(errorContext)`, which must schedule retries, if needed
+- Separate special thread must process all needed retries on the current node
+- If current node is not the leader of partition raft group anymore - it will request `changePeers` with legacy term, receive appropriate answer from the leader and stop retries for this partition.
+- If leader changed, new node will receive onLeaderElected() invoke and start needed changePeers from the pending key.
+Also, it will create new failover thread for retry logic.
+- If failover exhaust maximum number for query retries - it must notify about the issue global node failover (details must be specified later)

+# Metastore rebalance
+It seems, that rebalance of metastore can be handled the same process, because:
+- during the any stage of `changePeers` raft group can handle any another entries
+- any rebalance failures must not end up by raft group unavailability (if majority is kept)

+Also, failover mechanism above doesn't use metastore, but raft term and special listeners.

 # Further optimisations:
 ## 'Smart' raft change peers: